The Smartest States in the US

 There’s a well-known phenomenon in psychology where people tend to think they are smarter than the average person.
 For Americans, that belief may approach certainty.
 A 2018 study found that 65% of Americans believe they have above-average intelligence.
+One study found that 65% of Americans believe they have above-average intelligence.

 In addition to about 2 in 3 Americans saying they are smarter than most other people, the study found that certainty of one’s superior intellect increased with income and education but decreased with age.